xebialabs-community/xl-apache-derby-hot-backup/README.md

 You can make the hot backup in XL Release using following `curl` statement, assuming XL Release is running on http://localhost:5516/my-xlr/:

     curl --user admin -X POST http://localhost:5516/my-xlr/server/derby-backup\?path\=/tmp/backups/$(date +"%Y-%m-%d_%H-%M-%S")

+For XL Release you can optionally also specify the `repo` parameter, with following values: `repository` or `archive`.
+If nothing is specified the `repository` will be backed up.

 For XL Deploy it is almost the same: